-Corporations recognize that investigative firms can be a great asset.
-Authentic Investigations has assisted hundreds of businesses with matters negatively affecting their operations and/or causing them financial loss.
+Corporations recognize investigative agencies can be a great asset.
+Authentic Investigations, LLC has assisted many Fortune 500 companies, and smaller business with matters negatively affecting their operations and/or causing them financial loss.

 Feel free to contact us at your convenience if you wish to discuss a matter.

 Authentic Investigations assists corporations in dealing with the ever increasing problem of Intellectual Property Theft.

 Intellectual Property Law is concerned with protecting the exclusive rights of individuals and companies to the protected products they own.
 Intellectual Property Law implies a protection against unauthorized reproduction and exploitation, and is grouped into patent, trademark, copyright and design protections.

 As the value of the intellectual property increases, it is more likely to be stolen and exploited.
 It is therefore critical a company’s products, patents, trademarks and other intellectual property from unauthorized intrusion.